 Meet Britten & Cherokee

 Britten has spent years investigating the intimate details of the back room deals and negligence behind Kelsey’s story.
 Because Kelsey’s dead, her story can be told.

 Britten’s investigative television reports earned her the prestigious Emmy and Edward R. Murrow awards, along with six state and regional broadcasting awards.

 She graduated Summa Cum Laude from Southern Illinois University, where she was an award winning Division One volleyball player.
 Today she sits on the board of directors for the Alumni Association and the Dean's National Advisory Council.

 Britten is no stranger to the book business.
 Five generations ago, her family founded Follett Corporation.
-Britten has returned to her roots in Illinois to work as the International Marketing Manager for Follett.
+Britten has returned to her roots in Illinois to work as the Director of Marketing for Follett's K12 business.
 When Britten is not traveling for work, she is traveling across the country, educating the public about child abuse prevention, in hopes of keeping another child’s smiling face from becoming the cover of a heart-wrenching book.
-Britten is a board member for Prevent Child Abuse Illinois and a member of the National Child Protection Training Center's Speakers Bureau.
+Britten is a board member for Prevent Child Abuse Illinois.

 "WOW!
 My advice to anyone who has not read this book yet: Read it!
 Powerful from begining to end.
 Thank you ladies, for writing this book to open the eyes to everyone who has never been, or even those who have been touched by child abuse." -Debi